superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

 This diagram illustrates the key components of our lab:

 1. A Virtual Private Cloud (VPC) with public and private subnets spread across multiple Availability Zones, which we set up in previous labs.
-2. An EC2 instance launched in the public subnet, which we can connect to using Systems Manager Session Manager.
+2. An ECS service launched in the private subnet.
 3. An RDS MySQL instance deployed in a private subnet, providing a managed relational database service.
-4. Security groups controlling inbound and outbound traffic for both our EC2 instance and RDS instance.
+4. Security groups controlling inbound and outbound traffic for the RDS instance.
 5. A NAT Gateway allowing the RDS instance in the private subnet to access the internet for updates and patches.
 6. AWS Secrets Manager storing the credentials for the RDS instance, enhancing security.

 This architecture demonstrates a secure and scalable setup for integrating compute and database resources:

-- The EC2 instance in the public subnet can be accessed for management purposes and could host an application.
 - The RDS instance is protected in a private subnet, not directly accessible from the internet.
-- The security group rules allow the EC2 instance to communicate with the RDS instance on the MySQL port (3306).
+- The security group rules allow the ECS Fargate service to communicate with the RDS instance on the MySQL port (3306).
 - By using Secrets Manager, we avoid hardcoding database credentials and can rotate them easily.

 This setup provides a solid foundation for building applications that require both compute power and a relational database, while maintaining proper security controls and following AWS best practices.